 Another Font Awesome solution by NathanG in Stack Flow

 And a 'What if Font Awesome icons don't show up' video by Template Monster

 Font Awesome fix by Pete

 Side Note: Some may experience Font Awesome not working on server side setups, but I think the fixes are going to be the same.
 However, if you use a CDN, then it's worth noting some of the solutions above, which include making a small modification to the stylesheet reference line.

-When I looked online, I saw that some people having the very same issue I was having: only some icons not showing, but the others display fine.
-I did actually get to see a square instead of the font awesome icon at one point when I tried a variation of a shortcode, but that may have been down to my syntax, so I discarded that.
+When I looked online, I saw that some people were having the very same issue I was having: only some icons not showing, but the others display fine.
+I did actually get to see a square instead of the font awesome icon at one point when I tried a variation of a shortcode, but that may have been down to my syntax.